tiffanyvallo/CV/README.md

 ## Interests

 I have recently taken up painting and find it relaxing being able to fill a blank canvas with the images you see in your head.
 I also enjoy a bit of photography, being able to witness and capture the beauty of the world is so fascinating.
-Other than that, dramas, animes and food pretty much take up the rest of my life.
+Other than that, dramas, anime and food pretty much take up the rest of my life.

 ## Contact
 - [Github](https://github.com/tiffanyvallo)